Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Breaking of the grand symmetry to the standard model

 Either one considers only $\Delta(\sig)$ as degree of freedom.
 The potential then reduces to

 Since $\Delta(\sig)$ is selfadjoint, this potential is positive and vanishes if and only if $\Delta(\sig) = 0$.
 Going back to the the definition \eqref{eq:171} of $\Delta(\sig)$, this means

-Or one may prefer to take into account the whole potential \eqref{eq:170}.
+Or one may prefer to take into account the whole potential \eqref{eq:170}, including the term in $\sig$.
 In this case it is easier to take as degree of freedom the field $\phi$. \begin{lemma} The potential of the scalar field is

 where $C_4:= 36 |k_R|^4 f_0 ,\; C_2:=8 |k_R|^2 (3\Lambda^2 f_2 - |k_R|^2 f_0 ),\; C_0:= 8 |k_R|^2 \left( \frac{|k_R|^2}{2}f_0 - \Lambda^2 f_2\right)$. \end{lemma} \begin{proof} By \eqref{eq:17}, \eqref{eq:66} and \eqref{eq:171} one has From \eqref{majoranadiracoperator},